Decoupling the front end from back end from a monolithic system

 The benefits with this approach

-To the front end developer,
+For the front end developer,

 - They will have the freedom changing the CSS styles without affecting the back end coding.
 Rearranging the layout without have to get permission from the back end programmer.
 Adding more UI effect with ease and they can be 100% sure that it won't affect the back end coding.